 LispWorks Ltd brings the best of Common Lisp to the Windows, Macintosh, Linux and UNIX platforms.
 All versions include optimizing native code compilers, advanced garbage collection, and excellent platform integration.
 LispWorks implements the ANSI Common Lisp Standard and adds numerous libraries for GUI creation, foreign function and enterprise integration, and expert system programming.
 The LispWorks integrated development environment further simplifies software development.

 Once your application is developed, LispWorks supports optimized application delivery.
-There is no charge for runtime distribution on the Windows, Macintosh, x86/x64 Solaris and Linux platforms.
+There is no charge for runtime distribution on the Windows, Macintosh, Linux, FreeBSD and x86/x64 Solaris platforms.
 On UNIX platforms, runtime distribution is available for a modest fee.

 The LispWorks IDE provides a smooth and comfortable workflow, allowing you to incrementally write, test, and extend your software while it is running.
 Features of the LispWorks IDE include:

 - Interactive Lisp listener, for compiling and executing expressions,

 - Browsers for classes, generic functions, and compilation errors,

 - Integrated extensible editor and ability to use external editors (e.g. EMACS),

 - Build system manager,